centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 **Pending** (order status 1)
 This order has been checked out, with payment steps being completed.
 In addition to the incomplete order, it contains information on customer, shipping and payment.

+**Physical (stock)** = Free To Allocate + Unshipped
+This is the quantity that you have on the shelf in the warehouse.
+If there are any differences, Centra wouldn’t know about.

 **PIM**
 _B2B/B2C_